LoginRadius/docs/content/references/sdk/android-sdk/index.md

 ```

 ## Integrate Forgot Password
-Following code can used for implementation of forgot password feature:
+Following code can used for implementation of forgot password feature using email:

-- Using Email

 ```java
   private void doForgotPasswordByEmail() {